warclab/xilinx-userspace-dma/README.md

 * `ARCH` - The architecture being compiled for.
 Required for compiling the driver when cross-compiling.
 * `KBUILD_DIR` - The path to the kernel source tree to compile the driver against.
 The kernel must already be built.
 Required for compiling the driver.
 * `OUTPUT_DIR` - The path to the output directory to place the generated files in.
 Defaults to `outputs` in the top-level directory.
+* `XILINX_DMA_INCLUDE_PATH_FIXUP` - This specifies to fixup the issue with the location of the `xilinx_dma.h` header file in the kernel being compiled against.
+Specify this if you see an include error when compiling the driver.

 For a complete list of targets, and a more complete description of the options, run:
 ```bash
 make help
 ```

+The Makefile also supports specifying these variables in a configuration file.
+The repository distirbutes a template for this file at `config_template.mk`.
+To use this file, copy it to `config.mk`, and uncomment and fill in the varaibles as needed.

 ### Compiling the Driver